-EPFL Pavilions is devoting its winter programme to the theme of robotics, reflecting on the emerging perspectives and scenarios of this rapidly expanding field.
+EPFL Pavilions is devoting its early 2021 program to the theme of robotics, reflecting on the emerging perspectives and scenarios of this rapidly expanding field.
 The premise behind Nature of Robotics is to offer an unconventional look at the subject of robotics and to extend its understanding into broader notions, situated at the frontier between science and the visual arts.
 Modular, reconfigurable, soft, micro and bio robotics manifest the new paradigms of a discipline facing constant renewal.

 Nora Al-Badri is presenting Babylonian Vision at EPFL Pavilions, the result of her work during the CDH / EPFL Pavilions Artist-in-Residence program.
 Al-Badri trained a neural network using GAN technology (General Adversarial Networks) to generate new synthetic Babylonian objects based on ancestral ones, thereby taking back and re-possessing cultural datasets from colonial Western museum collections.